WIMM-IT/heracles/README.md

 # Examples

-## Example 1 - Searching for records matching a hostname string
+## Example 1 - Searching for records matching a string

 Returns a list of JSON encoded records (if any).